parkermatheson/overtime-app/README.md

 ## Refactor TODOS:
 - x Add full_name method for users
-- Refactor user association integration test in post_spec
+- x Refactor user association integration test in post_spec
 - Refactor posts/_form for admin user with status
-- Fix post_spec.rb:82 to use factories
+- x Fix post_spec.rb:82 to use factories
+- x Fix post_spec.rb:52 to have correct user reference and not require update